 False Claims Act Phoenix Whistleblower Lawyers are Here to Handle Your Qui Tam Lawsuit

 In Phoenix, Arizona and across the country, employees of large and small businesses witness the defrauding of the government in many ways.
 When an employee who believes in doing what is right aims to expose the misconduct or illegal activity going on, they may be deemed a whistleblower.

 Unfortunately, whistleblowers often face retaliation for their actions.
 Many whistleblowers are concerned about discretion and protection from the organizations and individuals they are exposing.
 At The Phillips Law Group, our Phoenix whistleblower attorneys understand that blowing the whistle on government fraud takes courage and we stand by the people who choose to come forward.

-If you know of a corporation, organization or individual that is defrauding the government out of money, contact a Phoenix whistleblower lawyer at Phillips Law Group by calling or texting 1-800-706-3000.
+If you know of a corporation, organization or individual that is defrauding the government out of money, contact a Phoenix whistleblower lawyer at Phillips Law Group by calling 1-800-706-3000.

 Alternatively, you can contact us online filling out the Free Case Review form at the top right hand corner of this page your information will remain completely confidential.